mtaylor/tuskar_install/README.md

 Install
 --------

-Once you have done this do the following:
+Once you have completed all steps in the above Guide do the following:

 1. [CONTROL]  Unprovision the overcloud: